Threat Outbreak Alert: Fake KeyBank Security Update Notification E-mail Messages on February 14, 2013

 2013 February 14 19:55 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a new digital certificate notification for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a new digital certificate notification for the recipient.
 The text in the e-mail message attempts to persuade the recipient to open the attachment to renew the digital certificate.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5302) may contain the following files: